JackHenry15/web-sprint-challenge-single-page-applications/README.md

 Implement the following tests in Cypress:

-- [ ] test that you can add text to the box
+- [x ] test that you can add text to the box
-- [ ] test that you can select multiple toppings
+- [ x] test that you can select multiple toppings
-- [ ] test that you can submit the form
+- [x ] test that you can submit the form

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.